Staff

 About

 Aimable Twahirwa is an award-winning senior science journalist based in Kigali, Rwanda.
-A journalist for 24 years, he has been covering various development related issues in Rwanda, the Central and the East African region with a growing interest on issues related to wildlife, Biodiversity and nature.
+A journalist for more than 25 years, he has covered a wide range of development-related issues in Rwanda, Central, West and East Africa, with a growing interest in wildlife, biodiversity, and nature by balancing scientific rigor with accessible narratives.